-The 2015 Ford Flex comes with a standard V6 engine that test drivers report provides sufficient power.
-However, they say the available twin-turbocharged V6 delivers quicker acceleration.
-A six-speed automatic transmission is standard with either engine, and reviewers note that it shifts very smoothly.
+A V6 engine comes standard in the 2015 Ford Flex, and automotive writers say it delivers adequate power.
+They prefer the twin-turbocharged V6, however, for its quick acceleration.
+Both engines are mated to a six-speed automatic transmission that critics say has exceptionally smooth shifts.
 According to the EPA, the Flex gets up to 18/25 mpg city/highway, which is good for the class.
-Auto writers think the 2015 Flex has nimble handling for an SUV, as well as a smooth, quiet ride.
+Auto writers think the 2015 Flex has agile handling for an SUV, as well as a smooth, quiet ride.
 They add that the Flex has good steering feel, and that it’s easy to maneuver in tight spaces.

-Some automotive journalists think the 2015 Ford Flex’s interior is well-designed and made of high-quality materials, while others note an abundance of ordinary plastics throughout.
-Test drivers say the Flex has a spacious interior, and that adults can fit comfortably in all three rows.
-The cargo area is small for the class, but reviewers say that there’s still a useful amount of space.
+Though some test drivers think there's a lot of cheap plastic in the 2015 Ford Flex's cabin, others find the interior well-designed and constructed with top-notch materials.
+Automotive journalists report that the cabin is spacious, seating adults comfortably in each of the Flex's three rows.
+They say the Flex has a useful amount of cargo space, although it's small for the class.
 The 2015 Flex comes standard with heated side mirrors, rear parking sensors and Ford’s voice-controlled SYNC system with Bluetooth and a USB port.
 Available features include adaptive cruise control, dual-zone automatic climate control, satellite radio, navigation, the MyFord Touch infotainment system with an 8-inch touch screen, HD Radio, a rearview camera, parallel park assist, a 12-speaker Sony audio system, a panoramic sunroof, a rear-seat entertainment system and a second-row refrigerated console.
 Many critics report that the MyFord Touch system is complicated to use and prone to glitches.
 As a result, some recommend trying the system out before purchasing the Flex.

 - "Along with space for up to seven passengers and all of their gear, the Flex boasts an available 355-horsepower EcoBoost V6 and love-it-or-hate-it sheetmetal that sets it apart from the crowd." -- Left Lane News